 J.B.
-Wilcox, a February 2018 graduate of Breakthrough Performance Group’s Black Belt class, joined BPG in August 2018.
-He is Regional Director of Breakthrough Performance Group’s (BPG) Pennsylvania and West Virginia office.
+Wilcox is a February 2018 graduate of Breakthrough Performance Group’s Black Belt class.
 An Aerospace Engineer, J.B. began his career in the Marine Corps as a jet fighter pilot after graduating from the United States Naval Academy, then, as a civilian, worked in the pharmaceutical industry.
 J.B. has extensive experience participating, leading, and creating internally-designed safety, sales, and quality improvement programs.
-To learn more about J.B.’s career, go to: https://breakthrough-performance.com/about-us/.
+He has also has experience as an entrepreneur.

-What J. B. Wilcox wants his BPG students to know that Lean Six Sigma (LSS):
+J. B. Wilcox thinks everyone should know that Lean Six Sigma (LSS):

 - is not just about Manufacturing.
 LSS is about delivering products and services that always satisfy THE CUSTOMER, across ALL industries.

 - is more than a set of tools and processes.
 It’s about leadership and culture.

 - is about continuous learning.

 - is about working for a leader and an organization that continuously pushes to reach higher, to challenge the status quo, consistently strives to serve and create value for customers, and to work as a team to realize the vision.

 An LSS story from his experience.
 Throughout his career J.B. has strived to leave an organization better than when he arrived and to leverage the knowledge and experience of his team members.
 He has applied LSS to safety standards, sales performance, manufacturing operations, and supply chain projects.
 Click here for a brief synopsis of how J.B. applied Six Sigma concepts to a supply chain project that resulted in reduced costs and time for both the supplier and the customer. <<Link to BPG Team in Action>>